-In a public-private partnership between Sidney Kimmel Cancer Center (SKCC) at Thomas Jefferson University and ICV, a model that has never been done before in health sciences, we are putting people with capital on the front lines to wipe out some of the world’s deadliest diseases.
+In a public-private partnership between the Sidney Kimmel Cancer Center (SKCC) at Thomas Jefferson University and ICV, a model that has never been done before in health sciences, we are putting people with capital on the front lines to wipe out some of the world’s deadliest diseases.

 ICV will provide full transparency.
 Every quarter, ICV and select donors will sit with the SKCC research team to review progress in real-time.